jawah/kiss-headers/README.md

 ## 🔪 Features

-`kiss-headers` is a super-set on steroid that allow you to handle with great care headers.
+`kiss-headers` is a library on steroid that allow you to handle with great care headers.

 * A backward compatible syntax using bracket style.
 * Capable to alter headers using simple operator notation `+` and `-` like a human would do.